marchampson/ai-engineering-blog/content/posts/the-persistent-context-hypothesis.md

 ```
 User: /start-session
 Agent: What type of work? → refactor
-User: Convert BriefingForm from Livewire to Vue
+User: Convert FormComponent from Livewire to Vue
 Agent: Session created: refactor-briefing-form
        Starting with laravel-researcher
 ```